Conflux-Chain/conflux-documentation/docs/learn/conflux-basics/transactions/my-first-transaction.md

 6. Finally, convert the encoded buffer in the previous step into a hex string, and then, you will get a rawTransaction that can be sent directly.

 ## How to check transaction details and status
 After the transaction is successfully sent, it will first be placed in the transaction pool.
 When the packaging conditions are met, the transaction will be packaged by the miner into the latest block.
-At this time, you can query the information and status of the transaction through [`cfx_getTransactionByHash`](/conflux-doc/docs/json_rpc#cfx_gettransactionbyhash).
+At this time, you can query the information and status of the transaction through `cfx_getTransactionByHash`
 The `status` field of the returned result indicates the execution status of the transaction:

 * `null`: not executed